-Ayurveda is an ancient system of medicine, a science for life.
-It provides us with various Ayurvedic practices & techniques to stay healthy, happy and realize our full human potential.
+Ayurveda is an ancient system of medicine and science for life.
+It provides us with various Ayurvedic practices & techniques to stay healthy, and happy, and realize our full human potential.

 Ayurveda believes that good health starts with what you eat, when you eat & how you eat, depending upon your personal physiological needs.
 So, a perfect Ayurvedic diet also includes various eating habits that can help improve the quality of life.